 This step includes double-checking that you have all the important documents on hand:

 - International students might be required to do a Tuberculosis test

 *IELTS test is an English proficiency test that needs to be taken by all students wishing to study in the UK.
 It basically indicates to the university that you have sufficient language skills to complete your degree.

 Step 2: Write your own personal statement

 A personal statement is a requirement for your UCAS application.
 This is your opportunity to let the university know what you’re hoping to achieve by taking a course or degree.
-It’s also a chance to demonstrate the passion you have for a subject, what your achievements are, extracurricular activities, and what interests you about the university.
+It’s also a chance to demonstrate the passion you have for a subject, what your achievements are, which extracurricular activities you're involved with, and what interests you about the university.

 The length of your statement depends on the school or college.
-Generally speaking, a personal statement sits around 400-600 words or a maxim of 47 lines on an A4 page.
+Generally speaking, a personal statement sits around 400-600 words or a maximum of 47 lines on an A4 page.

 Try to be clear and write a concise statement that’ll help you stand out from the other applicants.
 Write the whole thing yourself, show off your experience, put in the time and get as many eyes on it as possible.